Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 Interpreting the model:

 * The contract is the most important variable to predict client turnover.
-* If a client has a one or two years contract, it doesn't matter if she/he has or hasn't a PaperlessBilling, he/she is less likely to cancel subscription.
+* If a client has a one or two years contract, it doesn't matter if she/he has or hasn't a PaperlessBilling, he/she is less likely to cancel the subscription.
 * On the other hand, if a client has a month-to-month contract, and has a 0-12 month tenure contract, then the PaperlessBilling will influence in a turnover decision.

 Nice, let's check our model accuracy: